Bhanusri-1320/Foundation_Proclink/notes.md

 # webp--

-it is an extension for image simislar to jpg etc but htis helps to reduce the size of the image wihtout change in the quality.
+it is an extension for image simislar to jpg etc but this helps to reduce the size of the image wihtout change in the quality.

 # svg(Scalable Vector Graphics)